Adam And Eve

 Adam’s Lack of Responsibility

 Interestingly, Adam does not correct Eve, nor does he disavow what she has done, but instead follows after.
-Once closest to Adam, God is now distanced; Eve, once removed, is now brought close.
+Once closest to Adam, God is now distanced.
+Eve, once embracing the Serpent’s argument, separates from Adam.
 Then, Adam turns on Eve when confronted by God, and asked, “Hast thou eaten of the tree (3.11)?”

 “The woman whom though gavest to be with me, she gave me of the tree.”

 The question alone draws the many comments that have been made concerning Adam’s behavior.
-The power to make cogent soul decisions must remain spirit-driven, as this will tend to order authority issues.
+The power to make cogent soul decisions must remain spirit-driven.
+This spiritual influence will tend to order authority issues.
 Satan’s instruction to Eve, followed by Adam then listening to Eve, Adam essentially replaces his godly authority with the replica of Satan’s.
-In the end, Adam and Eve are equally culpable, and both disobey.
+The result is equal culpability, as both disobey.
+Authority affects all important issues and many different attributes of character.
+Various character disciplines may be called upon when exercising authority, such as clear thinking, leadership, responsibility, and the settling of wisdom within the soul.
+Understood from this viewpoint, Adam’s behavior is shattering.
+He has abrogated his authority, abrogated his power, and was not responsible toward his station.

 The lessons for the Way are fundamental.
-If God lives with you in your tent, that is your garden.
+If God lives with you in your tent*, your tent is your garden.
 Keep corruption out of the garden and in a similar manner, yourself.
-Be wary as to whom you become involved with, and remember godly values instilled that they may be a guide, and that anyone may become misguided but that others should guide them back.
+Be wary as to whom you become involved with, remember instilled godly values that they may be a guide, and that anyone may become misguided but that others should guide them back.
 Simple to say but not so easy to do.
 The Bible is full of these basic admonitions.
-Although these values may seem very orthodox, they are fundamental to any form of progress within any pathway.
+Although these values may seem very orthodox, they are fundamental to any form of progress within any pathway one may choose, and all involve authority issues.

 Mankind no longer lives in the Garden of Blessing but becomes removed into the backyard of consequences.
 This principle of where you abide, where you sit, in the garden or in the backyard, is most important to the Way.
 The backyard harbors an unfriendly fortune, where various vagabonds tramp down the ally and through the soul—all are needy, all are weak.
 The spirit is no longer foremost.
-The circumstances of each individual’s backyard become foremost.
-The backyard relative to the garden—all godly standards have become torn and must now be rebuilt.
-Lust may have opened the door, but the sin is walking through.
+The circumstances of each individual’s backyard become foremost, and thus the dealing with such circumstances become formost.
+This is why the Nazarenes remained in semi-retreat communities, thus lessening the impact of worldly circumstances.
+The backyard relative to the Garden—all godly standards have become torn and must now be rebuilt.
+Desire may have opened the door, but the sin is walking through.

 *